 Nope, sorry.
 Companies can & do use A-List to indicate if they are willing to pay for your preferred salary down the line -- but you won't walk out with “offers” to show your boss.
 You can check out salary and equity data for thousands of startup jobs on AngelList though — just go to https://angel.co/salaries

-Yes, because A-List message requests will expire in 72 hours (Note: this is partly how A-List connects talent and companies so quickly).
-Thus, be prepared to check out the company & decide if you're interested — otherwise the company will get auto-rejected.
+The sooner you respond, the better!
+This is partly how A-List connects talent and companies so quickly.
+Be prepared to check out the company & decide if you're interested -- otherwise the company will get auto-rejected after 1 week.

 Nope.
 We've automatically blocked them for you.